cadenas-de-texto-puerto-serie-arduino

 }

-Logically, we have all the disadvantages of the naive method in terms of ease of use, plus all the problems associated with using a fixed-size char array that we have seen previously.
+Logically, we have all the disadvantages of the naive method in terms of inconvenience of use, plus all the problems associated with using a fixed-size char array that we have seen before.

-Therefore, it is normal for us to avoid using this method compared to those presented earlier, unless specifically we have reasons in our project.
+Therefore, normally we would avoid using this method compared to those presented earlier, unless we specifically have reasons in our project.